 Still competing herself at the highest level, Jemma achieved the pinnacle of Physie and Dance in 2013 when she won the National Title in the U33 Ladies section.
 In addition to her National Title, Jemma has also achieved numerous other National Top 6 places throughout her 25 year Physie career.
 As a result of her experience in competing at the highest level, Jemma understands what it takes to achieve such results at the annual National Competitions.

 Olivia has been dancing since she was 3 years old.
 She started physie when she was 8 and loves it!
 She is trained in classical ballet, contemporary, lyrical, jazz and musical theatre but her passion is physie.
-Since starting physie she has competed at National 4 years running- yet to make a final she is working hard toward getting to the Opera House finals this year!
-Olivia has also been a part of 3 winning Belrose teams!
+Since starting physie she has competed at many Nationals and has been a part of 3 winning Belrose teams!

 Eloise has been dancing since the age of 3 and has been a member of Belrose Physie and dance since the age of 8.
-During her time at Belrose Physie, Eloise has competed in the APDA National Championships for 5 consecutive years and has also competed in many award winning teams for the club.
+During her time at Belrose Physie, Eloise has competed at the National Championships for many years and has also competed in many award winning teams for the club.

-Eloise is also trained in many other dance styles including Lyrical, Jazz, Ballet and contemporary, regularly competing in local eisteddfods.
+Eloise is also trained in many other dance styles including Lyrical, Jazz, Ballet and contemporary.
 Eloise loves physie as it crosses through all disciplines of dance.
 She is looking forward to offering support and encouragement to the younger girls of the club and helping them achieve their goals.

 Miss Eloise will be teaching the 13-1st Year class this year.
 Eloise has been teaching the Tinies and assisting with the 5-8 years for several years now, and having completed her HSC, the timing is now perfect for her to share her skills and love of Physie with a gorgeous group of girls.